Guidelines that'll help you make this transition with ease.

 Account Features

-After this, you'll want to scrutinise the kind of features that these banks can offer you.
-Try to consider things like their account fees, interest rates, overdraft facilities, if they can provide any additional services (business credit cards, for instance) or general access to financial advisors.
+After this, you'll want to scrutinise the type of features that these banks can offer you.
+Consider factors like account fees, interest rates, overdraft facilities, if they can provide any additional services (business credit cards, for instance) or general access to financial advisors.

 Customer Service

-As mentioned earlier, it's worth examining your transaction history, but this time, it's for making sure all your entries are accurate and up-to-date.
+As mentioned earlier, it's worth examining your transaction history, but this time, make sure your entries are accurate and up-to-date.
+If you are using an overdraft, it's a good idea to pay this off if you can.

-Furthermore, ensure all of your financial records are updated before transferring your credit balance – meaning your business documents, invoices, and even receipts are neatly organised and can be accessed whenever.
+Also, ensure all of your financial records are updated before transferring your credit balance – this includes business documents, invoices, and even receipts.

-Ultimately, that'll help out a lot with streamlining the overall transition process, which makes it far easier to give your new bank the necessary documentation when opening your new account.
+Ultimately, this will help streamline the overall transition process, which makes it far easier to give your new bank the necessary documentation when opening your new account.

-We'll come onto this in more detail later, but remember that it's generally advisable to open your new account before you actually close the old one.
+Keep in mind that it's generally advisable to open your new account before you close the old one.
 There are a few reasons for this, but mainly, it's so you can transition your financial operations smoothly without there being any gaps that could possibly disrupt your day-to-day business activities.

 Naturally, transferring all your payments from your old bank account to the new one is a pretty pivotal step for avoiding any interruptions in your financial activities while making the switch.